mmwsp/live-canvas/README.md

 # Live canvas
-Web application for drawing online based on Websocket protocol.
+Web application for real-time drawing based on Websocket protocol.
 It allows your drawing with other people on the same canvas in real time.
 You need just share generated session link after loggin in.

 ## Technology used